 - If the IP address of the UE in the AF request is a public IP address:

-- if this Public address belongs to a range NOT owned by the PLMN of the NEF, then the target PDU Session is working in HR-SBO mode and the NEF determines the HPLMN of UE, the DNN/S-NSSAI of the PDU Session based on that range.
-The NEF (that has received the AF request) contacts the NEF of the HPLMN in order to retrieve the UE IP address of the PDU Session from the PSA UPF in the HPLMN.
+- if this Public address belongs to a range NOT owned by the PLMN of the NEF, then the target PDU Session is working in HR-SBO mode and the NEF determines the HPLMN of UE the DNN/S-NSSAI of the PDU Session based on that range.
+Then, the NEF (that has received the AF request) contacts the NEF of the HPLMN in order to retrieve the UE IP address of the PDU Session) from the PSA UPF in the HPLMN.

-- Otherwise, if the UE IP Address in the AF request is an IP address NATed by the PLMN that the NEF belongs to, the NEF invokes steps 3 to 6 of the AF specific UE ID retrieval procedure defined in clause 4.15.10 to get the corresponding private UE IP address, an indication that the PDU Session is working in HR-SBO mode, the HPLMN of UE, the DNN/S-NSSAI of the PDU Session from the L-PSA UPF in the local PLMN.
+- Otherwise, if the UE IP Address in the AF request is an IP address NATed by the PLMN that the NEF belongs to, the NEF invokes steps 3 to 6 of the AF specific UE ID retrieval procedure defined in clause 4.15.10 to get the corresponding private UE IP address, an indication that the PDU Session is working in HR-SBO mode, the HPLMN of UE, the HPLMN DNN/S-NSSAI of the PDU Session from the L-PSA UPF in the local PLMN.

 NOTE 2: In this Release, the HPLMN allows HR-SBO for a PDU session only if the UE IP address of the PDU Session has not been allocated in a range that may overlap with other PDU sessions to the same DNN and S-NSSAI of that HPLMN.